 CAM, for its part, allows researchers and stakeholders the ability to continue managing the landscape while exploring the resilience of rangeland systems.
 A principal outcome of CAM is to reduce future uncertainty while increasing the understanding of the landscape.

-Preliminary Results: Year 1
+Preliminary Results: Years 1 & 2Funding Acknowledgements

 The Barta Brothers Ranch Collaborative Adaptive Management project is partially funded through a grant from the Nebraska Environmental Trust.
 The Trust is funded by proceeds from the Nebraska Lottery and has awarded more than $178 million to more than 1,300 conservation projects across the state of Nebraska since 1994.